-Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.
+■ Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.

-There is some evidence that inhaling this product is more likely to cause a sensitization reaction in some persons compared to the general population.
+There is limited evidence that, skin contact with this product is more likely to cause a sensitization reaction in some persons compared to the general population.